AI Agent Index

 How does pricing compare between Assembled vs Lattice?

-Assembled uses a custom model.
-Lattice uses a subscription model, starting at $4 per month.
+Assembled uses a usage-based model, charging $0.65 per conversation.
+Lattice uses a subscription model, starting at $4 per month on an annual commitment (month-to-month costs more).

 View full Assembled profile